soloesteban/masters_stevens/README.md

 **Candidate**: Esteban M. Solórzano Zeledón

+The project consists of modeling and documenting a system to capture, manage and publish knowledge of best practices for performing systems engineering of medical devices.

-Project documents and artifacts will be modeled in languages SysML and documented in markdown (.md).
+Some of the documents and artifacts of this project are modeled in SysML and documented in markdown (.md).
 This is to facilitate:
 - platform independence,
 - standerization,
 - publishing flexibility,